Sweet potatoes loaded with flavor! These BBQ Chicken Baked Sweet Potatoes are incredible and easy to whip together.

 How to Make Baked Sweet Potatoes

 1. Cook the Chicken.
-Place the chicken and the BBQ sauce in a slow cooker and cook on low for 7-8 hours until the meat easily shreds.
-When ready, shred with two forks.
+Place the chicken and the BBQ sauce in a slow cooker and cook on low for 4 hours until the meat easily shreds.
+When ready, shred with two forks or using the paddle attachment in a stand mixer.

 2. Bake the Sweet Potatoes.
 About 1 hour before the chicken is finished, preheat the oven to 425° F. Poke a few holes around a sweet potato and bake in the oven for 50-60 minutes or until you can easily poke them with a fork.